1151 Richmond Street, Josephine-Spencer Niblett Building, London, Ontario N6A 3K7

 Western University, founded in 1878, is one of Canada’s top research-intensive universities.
 It delivers the “Western Experience,” an exemplary learning experience that engages the best and brightest people, challenging them to meet ever-higher standards in the classroom and beyond.
 Our main campus, considered to be Canada’s most beautiful, spans 400 acres and provides an idyllic environment for our community of scholars.
 From our home in London in the heart of southwestern Ontario, and outward across every continent, Western prepares future leaders to succeed.
-With a population of approximately 400,000, London is big enough for the “big city” experience, but still far more affordable in comparison with many other Canadian cities.
-London boasts an extensive education and health care community, while providing the safe and clean atmosphere of a small community.
+With a population of approximately 400,000, London offers both a “big city” experience and the safety of a smaller community.
 Affectionately known as the “Forest City” due to its numerous trees and over 200 public parks, London has an extensive trail system that runs along the Thames River right onto Western’s campus, for walking, running, biking, or inline skating.

-Western’s Faculty of Law offers a three-year Juris Doctor degree as well as combined graduate and undergraduate degrees in a number of disciplines.
+Western’s Faculty of Law offers a three-year Juris Doctor degree as well as combined graduate and undergraduate degrees in several disciplines.
 Western Law’s focus on business law in the global environment is unique among Canadian law schools.
-As Canada's premier business law school, our vision of business law is multi-dimensional, encompassing a wide range of economic, public law, and social justice perspectives.
+As Canada’s premier business law school, our vision of business law is multidimensional, encompassing a wide range of economic, public law, and social justice perspectives.
 Indeed, our strength in business law complements our nationally and internationally recognized strengths in many other areas, including international law, torts, insurance law, intellectual property, constitutional law, and legal ethics.

 Academic excellence is at the heart of Western Law.
 Our faculty scholarship is wide-ranging and our professors make important contributions to law and public policy through their research.
 In addition, our professors are exceptional classroom teachers who have won prestigious teaching awards.
 They also value collegiality, providing students with significant opportunities to interact with them as academic and professional mentors.
 Complementing our full-time faculty is a distinguished group of lawyers who teach courses within their specialties, adding their perspectives as practitioners to the classroom.